See how your purchase costs compare. Explore ecommerce conversion cost benchmarks by industry, region, and campaign type

 Detailed observation of presented data

-The main story: nonprofit cost-per-purchase ran materially below the overall benchmark across the year, with a steady downtrend into spring and a sharp trough in May 2026.
+The headline: nonprofit cost-per-purchase ran materially below the global benchmark through this 13‑month window, with a pronounced late‑spring decline and a dramatic drop into July 2026.
 This analysis is based on $3B worth of advertising data from our dataset, which provides strong directional benchmarks.
 This analysis explores ad performance trends for Nonprofit in All countries available compared to the global benchmark.

 Insights & analysis of Facebook advertising costs